yuky2020/Face-recognition-with-NOIR-camera-on-RaspberryPi/README.md

 The server(could be another raspberry or a proper server running the docker image ):

-- Load on sturtup all the known faces and encode it in a 128-dimensions matrix(use numpy)
+- Load on sturtup all the known faces and encode it in a 128-dimensions matrix(use numpy)and OpenFace pretrained CNN
 - Downlad the 10 frames from the PiZeroW
 - Search in each image for one or more face (Face Localization)
 - Each founded face is encoded
 - The Server start the comparison between all the face knowed and the founded Faces
 - For each match(if the distance is less than the trashold) the server save  the distance and put it in an array.
 - The name of the face with the lower distance in the match array is printed  as result,if there is no face that match the systems print unkonown faces
+- for every unknown face the original image frame is saved in the intruder folder
 - (AntiHacking tecnique) is almost impossibile that more than 8 photo on 10  with the same subject have exactly the same distance from the knowed ones, so if this happen, probably there is an intrusion in the lan.

 ## Design choices: